Our People

 • Alpha Woolrich, Chief Executive Officer

-• Trish Thorpe, Secretary
+• Trish Thorpe, Claims Manager

 VPIS Board Members